mParticle/docs/src/pages/developers/warehouse-sync-api/overview/index.md

 | Record count limit per monthly interval  | 40 million |                                                                                                                    |
 | Record count limit per once request      | 40 million |                                                                                                                    |
 | Record count limit per on-demand request | 24 million | Applicable when the [trigger API](/developers/warehouse-sync-api/reference/#trigger-an-on-demand-pipeline) is used |

+mParticle expects that several of these limits will be relaxed by the time the feature is a General Availability release.